TANYA'S

 If you are in the USA, you should see blood urea nitrogen (BUN) on your cat's bloodwork.
 In Europe, you will probably see urea listed instead, which is not exactly the same thing but very close.

 BUN is one of the two main measures of kidney function (the other one is creatinine).
-In a cat with CRF, BUN will normally be elevated.
+In a cat with CKD, BUN (or urea) will normally be elevated.
 BUN is a by-product of the breakdown of dietary protein during the digestive process.
 The kidneys filter it out of the blood and excrete it via urination.
-BUN rises in CRF because the damaged kidneys are no longer able to excrete it efficiently, so it builds up and makes the cat feel poorly.
-It is sometimes referred to as a uraemic toxin (there are several of those).
-BUN can also rise for other reasons though, such as dehydration, stress or a high protein diet, so it is not an entirely accurate measure of kidney function by itself.
+BUN rises in CKD because the damaged kidneys are no longer able to excrete it efficiently, so it builds up and makes the cat feel poorly.

 Creatinine (Crea)